 According to druid and neopaganist Isaac Bonewits, thaumaturgy is “the use of magic for nonreligious purposes; the art and science of ‘wonder working’; using magic to actually change things in the physical world”.

-We are sure some of them work for noble causes but, honestly, it is much cooler to relate it to darker themes and horror/fantasy universes such as Vampire: the Masquerade.
+We know that some of them work under much noble causes but, honestly, it is much cooler to relate it to darker themes – like in horror/fantasy universes such as Vampire: the Masquerade.

-We decided to replace some of the original symbols and turn it into a personal square, showing blood magic and sacrifices at the bottom and replacing the top circles with planetary seals/talismans with the following magic squares inside:
+We also replaced some of the original symbols and turn it into a personal square, showing blood magic and sacrifices at the bottom and replacing the top circles with planetary seals/talismans with the following magic squares inside:

 The phrase “Byss and Abyss, Nothing and All, Time and Eternity” comes from Jacob Boheme’s Cosmo-conception where it is used to describe the concept of the Manifested God and the principles of divine essence and all things.